CodingItWrong/reactnativetesting.io/docs/unit/setup.md

 };
 ```

 Most code editors can be configured to run ESLint rules as you edit.
-You can also add an NPM script to do so:
+React Native CLI projects are also preconfigured with an NPM script to do so.
+You can add this script to Expo projects:

 ```diff
  "scripts": {